2D Genus Topology of 21-cm Differential Brightness Temperature During Cosmic Reionization: Results

-Is there any useful template genus curve to be compared with $\fn{g_\mathrm{2D}}{\dtb}$?
-There is such one indeed, which is $g_\mathrm{2D}$ of an artificial field of $\dtb$ which reflects the density fluctuation only.
+Is there any useful template genus curve to be compared with $\fn{g_{\rm 2D}}{\dtb}$?
+There is such a template indeed, namely $g_{\rm 2D}$ of an artificial field of $\dtb$, which reflects the density fluctuation only.
 Let us denote this quantity by